Skip to main content

 Abstract

-Large crowd gathering for the Sixth Annual Meeting of the Jewish Consumptives' Relief Society (JCRS).
+Exterior of the Synagogue on the grounds of the Jewish Consumptives' Relief Society (JCRS).
 The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
-The sanatorium was located on West Colfax Avenue just outside of Denver.
+It was located on West Colfax Avenue just outside Denver.

 Item